bstaton1/esc-qual-ms-analysis/0-functions/README.md

 ### `gen_inits.R`

-Contains a function to generate reasonable initial values for the MCMC sampler.
+Contains a function to generate reasonable initial values for the MCMC sampler depending on the model structure.

 ### `get_WAIC.R`

 Contains a function to calculate WAIC from any model.
-In order to use this function, ensure that the option `do_waic` is set to `TRUE` in `2-model-fit/2-fit-model-any.R`, otherwise the necessary information will not be calculated in the JAGS model.
+In order to use this function, ensure that the option `do_waic` is set to `TRUE` in `2-model-fit/2-fit-model-any.R`, otherwise the necessary information will not be calculated during MCMC sampling.

 ### `id_model.R`